craftinc/craftinc-gates/README.md

 ## Usage

-__Note that the commands mentioned in this section commands will be made available with the upcoming 2.1 release of Craft Inc. Gates!
+__Note that the commands mentioned in this section will be made available with the upcoming 2.1 release of Craft Inc. Gates!
 Meanwhile type '/gate help' while playing to see the current set of commands.__

 With the __/gate__ plugin you can create gates which will teleport players anywhere you want.
 Just build a portal (like those nether portal).
 The gates can look any way you like.